containerd/nydus-snapshotter/docs/optimize_nydus_image.md

 ```

 Containerd will load all NRI plugins in the `plugin_path` directory on startup.
-If you want to start an NRI plugin manually, please add the following configuration to allow other NRI plugins to connect via `socket_path`.
+If you want to start a NRI plugin manually, please add the following configuration to allow other NRI plugins to connect via `socket_path`.

 ```console
 sudo tee /etc/nri/nri.conf <<- EOF